 The Blackstone Art Collection

-A Chicago Art Museum Inside Our Hotel
+An Art Museum Inside Our Chicago Hotel

 Rivaling the most prestigious downtown Chicago art museums, The Blackstone's art collection is one of the city's hidden treasures.
 Comprised of over 1,600 artworks, primarily created by local artists, the collection includes pieces that not only conjure up Chicago past and present, but evoke this legendary hotel's regal architecture.
 Browse the selection of works, and go back to a time when the sounds of Louis Armstrong, Lena Horne and Nat King Cole filtered through the halls; when the headlines brimmed with Al Capone's lurid exploits; when The Blackstone played host to Presidents and celebrities alike.
 Find one of the city's most intriguing art collections during your stay, and come away with an enriched perspective of Chicago.